momega/spacesimulator/README.md

 How to run the application?
 ===========================
-1. Application used maven to build, so download and install it.
+1. The application is using maven to build, so download and install it.
-2. Type the following command to compile the application, run few tests and execute the main application.
+2. Type the following command compiles the application, runs few tests and execute the main application.
 ```
 	mvn clean test exec:java
 ```